 Tribal leaders expressed grief and frustration as the pandemic exposed glaring inequities in public health services, a long-standing digital divide with historic under investments in broadband infrastructure, housing shortages that exponentially increased infection rates, and structural racism in data collection systems that invisiblize American Indian and Alaska Native deaths and misallocate resources needed to respond to the pandemic.

 Dr. Fauci’s discussion and assessment of the next stages of vaccination deployments for youth in Indian Country were well received by tribal leaders in attendance.
 With an end of the pandemic in sight and historic investments in Indian Country’s recovery, many tribal leaders expressed appreciation for improved consultation and government to government relationships with the Biden Administration.

 Affiliated Tribes of Northwest Indians

-In 1953 farsighted tribal leaders in the Northwest formed the Affiliated Tribes of Northwest Indians, and dedicated it to tribal sovereignty and self-determination.
+In 1953 farsighted tribal leaders in the Northwest formed the Affiliated Tribes of Northwest Indians and dedicated it to tribal sovereignty and self-determination.
 Today, Affiliated Tribes of Northwest Indians is a nonprofit organization representing over 50 Northwest tribal governments from Oregon, Idaho, Washington, southeast Alaska, Northern California, and Western Montana.
 Affiliated Tribes of Northwest Indians is an organization whose foundation is composed of the people it is meant to serve — the Indian peoples.
-Through its conferences, forums, networks, and alliances, it is the intent of Affiliated Tribes of Northwest Indians to represent and advocate for the interests of its member Tribes to national Indian and non-Indian organizations and governments.
+Through its conferences, forums, networks, and alliances, Affiliated Tribes of Northwest Indians intends to represent and advocate for the interests of its member tribes to national Indian and non-Indian organizations and governments.